Shihayazad/postgresql/roadmap.md

     i.e. oid, serial, bigserial.

-## Write new tests, that use a mock socket, rather than a live database.
+## Write new tests, that use a mock socket, rather than a live database
   - Add a public mockSocketProperty to the Settings object, so this can be tested in the public version.
   - Write some code to dump all conversation between database and client.
 This